Meteorological history of Hurricane Katrina: Gulf Coast landfalls

 Katrina weakened further as it crossed the Breton Sound, eventually making its final landfall near along the Louisiana–Mississippi border at 14:45 UTC.
 By this time, Katrina's maximum winds fell to 120 mph (195 km/h) and its central pressure rose to 928 mbar (hPa; 27.40 inHg).
+A University of Southern Mississippi buoy over the Mississippi Bight measured ten-minute sustained winds of 76.9 mph and a peak gust of 107.4 mph as the center of Katrina passed 56 mi to the west.
+The buoy was dragged with its anchor 13 km southeast during this time.
+Subsequent analysis of data indicated wave amplitude and buoy tilt could result in a low-bias of NCDC buoy measurements of high-end wind events.
 Land-based measurements of Katrina's winds are incomplete in the landfall regions; anemometers failed either due to power outages or storm surge hours before the onset of the strongest winds.
 The highest officially verified gust was 124 mph in Grand Isle, Louisiana, while an unverified gust to 135 mph was observed in Poplarville, Mississippi.
 Located on the western side of Katrina, New Orleans experienced weaker winds.
 The NHC estimated the city likely experienced sustained Category 1– to Category 2–force winds.
 A station along the Lake Pontchartrain Causeway measured sustained winds of 78 mph.
 As winds increase with elevation, the high-rise buildings of the city may have experienced Category 2– to Category 3–force winds.

 Landfall forecast

-Upon entering the Gulf of Mexico, it became clear to forecasters at the NHC that Katrina was tracking significantly more west of the originally expected landfall in the Florida Panhandle and posed an imminent threat to Louisiana and Mississippi.
-They shifted their forecast path 170 mi (275 km) west during the afternoon of August 26 to the Mississippi/Alabama border and further to Louisiana and Mississippi that night.
-NHC director Max Mayfield called "[the one] we’ve been talking about all of these years," referencing the long-talked of worst-case scenario for New Orleans called "The Big One".
+On August 26, it became clear to forecasters at the NHC that Katrina was tracking significantly further west of the originally expected landfall in the Florida Panhandle.
+They shifted their forecast path 170 mi (275 km) west during the afternoon to the Mississippi/Alabama border and further to Louisiana and Mississippi that night.
+NHC director Max Mayfield called "[the one] we've been talking about all of these years," referencing the long-talked of worst-case scenario for New Orleans called "The Big One".
 Mayfield personally called the governors of Louisiana and Mississippi emphasizing the catastrophic threat the storm posed, something he had only done once before in his 33-year career.
 By the morning of August 27, forecasters anticipated a direct hit on New Orleans.
 Following the westward shift, the NHC's forecasts were "exceptionally accurate and consistent".
 Landfall as a major hurricane was accurately pegged three days ahead of time.
 Track forecast errors were less than half of the 10-year average for 2005.
 Four- to five-day errors were slightly larger than the shorter-term overall; however, this was largely related to the west-southwest track shift across the Florida Panhandle rather than Katrina's path in the days leading up to landfall along the Gulf Coast.